Here’s one. You may know some variant of it already?

 There are undoubtedly many more.

-As a legendary Irish comedian used to say, “It’s the way you tell ’em”, and more than that.
+As a legendary Irish comedian used to say, “It’s the way you tell ’em”.

 Do you have a compelling creation-story or a simple narrative that builds meaning?